-You can use Google Drive API to:
+You can use the Drive API to:

-- Search for files and folders stored in Google Drive.
+- Search for files and folders stored in Drive.
 Create complex search queries that return any of the file metadata fields in the Files resource.

-- Let users share files, folders and drives to collaborate on content.
+- Let users share files, folders, and drives to collaborate on content.

-- Combine with the Google Picker API to search all files in Google Drive, then return the file name, URL, last modified date, and user.
+- Combine with the Google Picker API to search all files in Drive, then return the file name, URL, last modified date, and user.

-- Create third-party shortcuts that are external links to data stored outside of Drive, in a different data store or cloud storage system.
+- Create third-party shortcuts that are external links to data stored outside of Drive, in a different datastore or cloud storage system.